Internal States of Hadrons in Relativistic Reference Frames: Appendix: The Commutation Relation Between and

-For this purpose it is better to use the momentum representation for differentiation operator functions of the coordinates, which are included in the Laplace operator in the expression for the Hamiltonian Eq.\ref{eq:Hvnut_vnech}.
-For transition to the momentum representation we will write the operators Eq.\ref{eq:pozn27_06} in form:
+To prove it, it is convenient to use the momentum representation for differentiation operator functions of the coordinates, which are included in the Laplace operator in the expression for the Hamiltonian \eqref{eq:Hvnut_vnech}.
+The operators \eqref{eq:pozn27_06} for transition to the momentum representation we will write in the form: